AnishPillai2002/sigmacare-backend/README.md

-# Healthcare Management System
+# SigmaCare Health Management System

 ## Overview
-The **Healthcare Management System** is a web-based application designed to manage hospital operations efficiently.
+The **SigmaCare Healthcare Management System** is a web-based application designed to manage hospital operations efficiently.
 It includes user and hospital login systems, patient records, appointment scheduling, and more.
 The backend is powered by **Node.js, Express, and MongoDB**.

 ## Features
 - **User Authentication** (Patients & Hospital Admins)